Skip to main content

 7 mentions Positive Neutral Negative

-• “Even if you do everything right, the most amount of data you can get each ascension is about 45 to 50, and pushing past that is stupidly slow, forcing you to restart and click a ton over and over to get back to where you were, then grind out 50 more units of data.”
+• “Even if you do everything right, the maximum data you can get each ascension is about 45 to 50, and pushing past that is stupidly slow, forcing you to restart and click repeatedly just to get back to where you were, then grind out 50 more units of data.”

 • monetization